tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 There's not a lot of pictures.
-There's not a lot of it's definitely not a lot of video.
-So for a lot of instances I've used shots from movies that may have been made about the case.
-But you'll notice a lot, especially in the last section where I'm talking about attacks on trans women, that there's very little there's very few photos even.
+There's not a lot of... definitely not a lot of video.
+So for a lot of instances, I've used shots from movies that may have been made about the case.
+But you'll notice a lot, especially in the last section where I'm talking about attacks on trans women, that there's very little... there's very few photos even.

 </james>
 <from></from>